casper-network/docs/source/docs/casper/developers/dapps/template-frontend.md

 At present, the Casper Wallet extension content script injects the SDK into your website's global scope.
 Provider class and event types can be accessed with `window.CasperWalletProvider` and `window.CasperWalletEventTypes`.
 If the value of these variables is `undefined` the Casper Wallet is not installed.

-We will start with helper for getting provider instance:
+Start with a helper for getting the provider instance:

 ```bash
 touch src/casper-wallet.js